 2 Specific Aims

-One of the most significant hurdles in adopting more quantitative clinical practices and exploring additional novel research pathways is the availability of accurate, robust, and easy-to-use image analysis tools.
+One of the most significant hurdles to leveraging imaging innovations in adopting more quantitative clinical practices and exploring additional novel research pathways is the availability of accurate, robust, and easy-to-use image analysis tools.
 Historically, the research and clinical communities (and their overlap) have significantly benefited from computational image analysis packages, particularly those softwares which have been tailored for specific application domains.
-Although several such established packages exist for neu- roimaging research (e.g., FSL, FreeSurfer, AFNI, SPM), no such package exists for pulmonary imaging analysis.
+Although several such established packages exist for neu- roimaging research (e.g., FSL, FreeSurfer, AFNI, SPM), no such general package exists for pulmonary imaging analysis.
 The primary goal of this project is to develop a robust, open-source image analysis toolkit and dissemination platform specifically targeted at the pulmonary research community.
-Given the signifcant efforts to make lung imaging datasets publicly available (such as LIDC and RIDER), this contribution would be innovative as it would meet need through a first-of-its-kind software package for multi-modality lung image analysis.
+Given the significant efforts to make lung imaging datasets publicly available (such as LIDC and RIDER), this contribution would be innovative as it would meet a critical need through a first-of-its-kind software package for multi-modality lung image analysis.

 Although methodological research is continually being presented at conferences and published in various venues, the unfor- tunate reality is that much of this work exists strictly in “advertisement” form.
 Oftentimes the underlying code is unavailable to other researchers or is implemented in a limited manner (i.e., strictly as proof-of-concept software).
 Frequently, crucial pa- rameter choices are omitted in the corresponding publication(s) which makes external implementations difficult.
 In addition, the data used to showcase the proposed methodologies is often limited to carefully selected snapshots for publication purposes which might not be representative of algorithmic performance.
 Finally, many of these analysis methods are patented and/or integrated into proprietary commercial software packages which limits accessibility to researchers.